 - Toshio Maeda — Writer of Urotsukidouji and as such one of the founders of the tentacle rape subgenre of hentai.

 - Junichi Sato — A director who mainly works in fairytale-influenced shoujo series, and director of some of the best Magical Girl series out there.
-His credits include the first two seasons of Sailor Moon (which he continued to write for and direct episodes of afterwards), Prétear, Princess Tutu, ARIA, and Kaleido Star.
+His credits include the first two seasons of The Nineties Sailor Moon (which he continued to write for and direct episodes of afterwards), Pretear, Princess Tutu, ARIA, and Kaleido Star.

 - Chiaki Konaka — Writer of series that range between supernatural horror (Devilman Lady, Hellsing, Narutaru, Ghost Hound) and sci-fi thriller (The Big O, Serial Experiments Lain, Texhnolyze).
 Best known, however, for his major role on Digimon Tamers.

-- Mitsuteru Yokoyama — Manga/anime writer best known for Tetsujin 28/Gigantor and Giant Robo.
+- Mitsuteru Yokoyama — Manga/anime writer best known for pioneering Humongous Mecha with Tetsujin 28/Gigantor and Giant Robo.
 Also wrote Kamen no Ninja Akakage and Sally the Witch.

-- Kunihiko Ikuhara — Anime director best known for Revolutionary Girl Utena and his work on Sailor Moon.
+- Kunihiko Ikuhara — Anime director best known for Revolutionary Girl Utena and his work on The Nineties Sailor Moon.

 - Koichi Mashimo — Anime director best known for Noir, .hack//SIGN, and Madlax.
 Founder of studio Bee Train.